pdimens/harpy/blog/linked_read_data.md

 flexibility towards accepting the deconvolved-barcode format.

 ### Linked-read varieties
-There are a handful of linked-read sample preparation methods (haplotagging, stFLR, etc.), but that's largely an implementation detail.
+There are a handful of linked-read sample preparation methods ([read below](#linked-read-fastq-types)), but that's largely an implementation detail.
 All of those methods are laboratory procedures to take genomic DNA and do the necessary modifications to fragment long DNA molecules, tag the resulting fragments with the same
 DNA barcode, then add the necessary Illumina adapters.
 It's not unlike the different RAD flavors (e.g. EZrad, ddRAD, 2B-rad)-- they all give you RAD data in the end, but vary in how you get there in terms of cost and bench time.
 We obviously subscribe to haplotagging :grin:.